 Your surgical treatment plan is uniquely tailored to you.
 Therefore, for our patients in Boston breast augmentation cost will differ for each patient based on the methods and techniques used.
-On average, the procedure can range between $4,500 to $5,000, though individual prices will vary.
+On average, the procedure starts from 9,500, though individual prices will vary.

 During your consultation, you will receive pricing information, and our medical staff will assist you with further payment information.
 Clareo Plastic Surgery offers payment and financing plans for your convenience.